I lived with the all-new Royal Enfield Meteor 350 for four days and munched 500+ miles with it. Here’s what I have to say…

-Yes!
-The Meteor has a bunch of variants, erm, not really, let’s call them editions, to choose from, viz – Fireball, Stellar, Supernova.
+Yes, the RE Meteor 350 has a bunch of variants, erm, not really, let’s call them editions, to choose from, viz – Fireball, Stellar, Supernova.
 While the Fireball looks too much like the Thunderbird X, the Supernova has distant resemblances to some of the elite full-size cruisers of the day.
 The Stellar stands somewhere in between these two.
 Our test piece was, to our delight, the Supernova!

 The overall design does fair justice to the Thunderbird series but looked more retro to my eyes.
 The bike has a majestic stance, with the front end being evidently taller than the rear, a stylish pear-shaped tank that, unlike the TB, can house just 15 liters, a circular headlamp that gets a conventional halogen setup, a rounded tail lamp that adds further to the bike’s retro air, and a handsome looking pillion backrest.
 At 765mm, the rider sits quite low, and on a well-designed seat.

 I felt the pillion seat to be much like the one on the Thunderbird X. The ground clearance, however, has gone up by 35mm, to a handsome 170 millimeters.
 The overall weight of the bike has come down by 6 kilos, to a net 191 kg.
 This could be due to the cut in fuel tank capacity and the slightly lighter engine.